xwmx/nb/README.md

   delete     Delete a note.
   edit       Edit a note.
-  env        Print program environment variables. export     Export a note to different formats. git        Alias for `git`, with commands run in the current notebook. help       Display this help information. history    Display git history for the current notebook or a note.
+  env        Print program environment variables. export     Export a note to a variety of different formats. git        Alias for `git`, with commands run in the current notebook. help       Display this help information. history    Display git history for the current notebook or a note.